 I was inspired to write this article from my experiences in teaching English.
-This article will be based upon the conclusions I have reached from my time working with students and teaching them how to speak the language.
-These are the essential guidelines an institute must follow so that the students can raise their fluency in speaking English.
+This article is based on my experience working with students and teaching them how to speak the language.
+These are the essential guidelines a teacher must follow so that the students can raise their fluency in speaking English.

-- Teachers must drive away the fear in the students who are afraid of speaking English in public.
+- Teachers must drive out the fear in the students who are afraid of speaking English in public.
 They must encourage them to speak in front of the whole class.

 - Encourage them to speak on very simple and easy topics in front of the class without any interruption or laughter but keep track of the mistakes they make while speaking.

-- Correct any speaking errors afterwards in a one-on-one discussion as it will not embarrass the students who feel shy in front of their classmates.
-Do not over-rely on these discussions because it will not allow the students to come out of their shell.
+- Correct any speaking errors afterward in a one-on-one discussion as it will not embarrass the students who feel shy in front of their classmates.
+Do not over-rely on these discussions because it will not allow the students to come out of their shells.

-- Suggest the students to read in English but start off with easy material.
+- Suggest that the students read in English, but start off with easy material.
 This will help them to form ideas and thoughts in English and not in one’s native tongue.

 - To converse fluently in English, students must think in the language.
 Construct sentences for them to speak.
 Translating from your native tongue to English is not desirable because it breaks the continuity.
 Instruct them to focus on thinking in English.